By Grace Van Duyn

 December 10, 2021

-A National Urban League program designed in 2009 to limit home foreclosures during the Great Recession has been overhauled to limit home foreclosures during the COVID-19 pandemic.The program, Restore Our Homes, has been helping Americans, especially low-income and minority homeowners,
+A National Urban League program designed in 2009 to limit home foreclosures during the Great Recession has been overhauled to limit home foreclosures during the COVID-19 pandemic.The program, Restore Our Homes, has been helping Americans, especially low-income and

 By Naga Prudhvi Panguluri